etn-electrical/zephyr-icd-mmplus/boards/arm/pinetime_devkit0/doc/index.rst

 Using Segger Ozone debugger, debugging and flashing is made easy.

-Simply load the .elf file containing the final firmware and setup the debugger to use SWD over USB for the chip nRF52832_xxAA.
+Simply load the .elf file containing the final firmware and setup the debbuger to use SWD over USB for the chip nRF52832_xxAA.
 This setup can be done using the menu Tools/J-Link Settings. or by directly typing the following in the debugger console: